jacomyal/emmett/README.md

 A custom event emitter for Node.js and the browser.

-It aims at providing its user with a lot of event emitting sugar while remaining lightweight and fast.
+Its aim is to provide its user with a lot of event emitting sugar while remaining lightweight and fast.

 ## Installation